 You can also subscribe to this page and never miss a posting!

-Memoirs OutLOUD – A Creative Writing Workshop: St George Library Center, 5 Central Ave, SINY 10301.
-On the 1st & 3d Saturday of the month.
-Next workshop at St George Library: Saturday, Dec 3rd at 10am. (“Only connect” – “I should have been an only child”)
+Memoirs OutLOUD – A creative writing workshop for adults: St George Library Center, 5 Central Ave, SINY 10301.
+We meet on the 1st & 3d Saturday of the month.
+Next workshop at St George Library: Saturday, July 1st at 10am in the Auditorium. (“A sneaky confession” – “When I was 17”)

 Thanks for arriving promptly as a courtesy to your fellow writers.
 Staten Island OutLOUD welcomes Islanders to this stimulating writing studio, open to all adults.
 If you are an experienced writer, or if you’re just beginning to explore your writing potential, this workshop offers a welcoming & nurturing environment.